-3.2.1 Personal data about staff, students or third parties
+3.1 Personal data about staff, students or third parties

 Personal data is defined as any information that can identify a living individual.
-These individuals include applicants, staff, students, alumni, business partners and other third party contacts that have provided their personal details to the University.
+These individuals include applicants, staff, students, alumni, governors, business partners and other third party contacts that have provided their personal details to the University.
 The mere mention of someone's name in a document, for example, as a record of attendance at an open meeting, is not enough in itself to make the information in that document personal data, but this, when combined with other information about an individual could make that information personal data.
-It is important to remember that personal data is not simply basic details such as name and address, but can also be an expression of an opinion about an individual can also be identified by a combination of details that might not include their name, for example circumstances of an event plus an ID number.
+It is important to remember that personal data is not simply basic details such as name and address, but can also be an expression of an opinion about an individual or an indication of the intentions of any person towards that individual.
+An individual can also be identified by a combination of details that might not include their name, for example circumstances of an event plus an ID number.
 Therefore, the definition of personal data is extremely wide.